textileio/community/docs/hub/cli/hub_billing_usage.md

 # hub billing usage

-Shows usage and billing information.
+Shows usage and billing information

+Usage is evaluated daily and invoiced monthly.

 Use the --user flag to get usage for a dependent user.